anmaped/opaq/README.md

 - Power outlets
   * Chacon RF power sockets

+Hardware:
+- Opaq C1 (controller device)
+- Opaq N1 - four channel dimmer device that is capable to connect with any led light with minor changes

-Further features:
+Expected features:
 - Support for sensor logging (PH, NO3)
 - Management of peristaltic pumps for automatic fertilization regimes for fresh and salt water
 - Aquarium and Pond pre-defined settings

-Hardware:
+Expected Hardware:
-- Opaq C1 (controller)
-- Opaq N1 (dimmer)
+- Opaq N2 (probe device)